subframe7536/maple-font/README.md

 ### Font Hint

-- **Hinted font** is used for low resolution screen to have better render effect.
-From my experience, if your screen resolution is lower or equal than 1080P, it is recommended to use "hinted font".
-Using "unhinted font" will lead to misalignment or uneven thickness on your text.
+- **Hinted font** is used for low resolution screen to have a better rendering effect.
+From my experience, if your screen resolution is equal to or lower than 1080P, it is recommended to use "hinted font".
+Using an "unhinted font" will lead to misalignment or uneven thickness on your text.
   - In this case, you can choose `MapleMono-TTF-AutoHint` / `MapleMono-NF` / `MapleMono-NF-CN`, etc.
-- **Unhinted font** is used for high resolution screen (e.g. for MacBook).
-Using "hinted font" will blur your text or make it looks weird.
+- **Unhinted font** is used for high resolution screen (e.g., for MacBook).
+Using "hinted font" will blur your text or make it look weird.
   - In this case, you can choose `MapleMono-OTF` / `MapleMono-TTF` / `MapleMono-NF-unhinted` / `MapleMono-NF-CN-unhinted`, etc.
-- Why there exists `-AutoHint` and `-unhinted` suffix?
+- Why are there both `-AutoHint` and `-unhinted` suffixes?
   - for backward compatibility, I keep the original naming scheme. `-AutoHint` is only used for `TTF` format.

 ## Custom Build

 The [`config.json`](./config.json) file is used to configure the build process.
 Checkout the [schema](./source/schema.json) or [document](./source/features/README.md) for more details.

-There also have some [command line options](#build-script-usage) for customizing the build process.
-Cli options have higher priority than options in `config.json`.
+There are also some [command line options](#build-script-usage) for customizing the build process.
+CLI options have a higher priority than options in `config.json`.

 ### Build Methods

 #### 1. Build In Browser

-Go to [Playground](https://font.subf.dev/en/playground), and click "Custom Build" button in the bottom left corner
+Go to [Playground](https://font.subf.dev/en/playground), and click the "Custom Build" button in the bottom left corner

-- Only support freezing OpenType features currently.
+- Only supports freezing OpenType features currently.

-#### 2. Use Github Actions
+#### 2. Use GitHub Actions

 You can use [Github Actions](https://github.com/subframe7536/maple-font/actions/workflows/custom.yml) to build the font.

-1. Fork the repo
+1. Fork the repo.
-2. (Optional) Change the content in `config.json`
+2. (Optional) Change the content in `config.json`.
-3. Go to Actions tab
+3. Go to the Actions tab.
-4. Click on `Custom Build` menu item on the left
+4. Click on the `Custom Build` menu item on the left.
-5. Click on `Run workflow` button with options setup
+5. Click on the `Run workflow` button with options set.
-6. Wait for the build to finish
+6. Wait for the build to finish.
-7. Download the font archives from Releases
+7. Download the font archives from Releases.

 #### 3. Use Docker